 Sometimes we got other chores done around the house once they were down.
 But often we would sit on the couch for a little while and have “us” time that was focused and uninterrupted.

 Remember, your children generally won’t like whatever time you establish for them.
 But as a couple, you have a responsibility as their parents to do what’s best first for your marriage, and then for them.

 When your kids reach an age where they can be left alone for 20-30 minutes, let them know that the two of you are going to have your own “nap time” on the weekends.
 You may even coordinate it when they have theirs.
 You may not have long—and you should have a lock on your bedroom door—but it can be a great opportunity for the two of you to bring planned intimacy into your day.

 4. Free sitters

-As young parents the cost for babysitting can be prohibitive.
+As young parents, the cost of babysitting can be prohibitive.
 Some couples can tap into nearby relatives for occasional childcare, but we never had that luxury.
 We lived several hundred miles from any family.

 Instead, we had good friends who had three boys and we simply traded babysitting.
 We trusted each other, the children had fun playing, and we could bless our friends (and vice versa).

 It takes a little intentionality, but you can still flirt with each other and be playful with kids around.
 The cute glances at each other.
 A quick dance in the kitchen.
 A surprise love note where your spouse will find it.
 Hugging or snuggling up together.
 Make efforts at bringing the romance you had prior to children into the dailiness of your life with your children.